Sales Territories are only available in the Enterprise edition.

 Once the territory has been activated, Assigned Records section will become available on the territory view page.
 Assigned records are records that have been assigned a specific territory as the result of the filter conditions determined when creating a territory.

-When a territory is activated, it is automatically assigned to all existing records that fall under its definition, and to all new records when they are created.
+When a territory is activated, it is automatically assigned to all existing records that fall under its definition and to all new records when they are created.

-As soon as the territory has been created and records assigned, you can view and manage it within the Territories grid.
+Once the territory has been created and records assigned, you can view and manage it within the Territories grid.